hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 * Each assignment set is scored from 100 points as well as extra rewards.
 Therefore, the total score of each set can be more than 100.
 * **Submission after the deadline will not be accepted!** Exceptionally, Assignments 1 to 6, could be submitted after their deadline up to Farvardin 26, but it is subjected to a penalty of 30 points.
 * Failure to comply with the [Academic Honor Code](https://github.com/hhaji/Applied-Machine-Learning#academic-honor-code) will result in the ZERO score in each set and may have additional consequences!
-* The score of final project will be calculated from 100 points.
+* The score of the final project will be calculated from 100 points.
 It can also be more than 100 due to the added rewards!
 * The final score of assignments (1 to 16, excluding the final project) will be calculated based on the weighted average of them, from 100 points.
 Moreover, it can be more than 100 due to the added rewards!
 * Scores may be commented.
 Furthermore, students could also comment on their scores and request for re-evaluation in the form of email, which will be considered at the end of the course.